zenvy-cloud/zen-public/PRIVACY_POLICY.md

 You have the following rights regardless of where you are located:

-- **Access** — view all your data through the app's expense history and profile screens
+- **Access** â€” view all your data through the app's expense history and profile screens
-- **Export** — export your data as CSV or PDF via Profile → Export
+- **Export** â€” export your data as CSV or PDF via Profile â†’ Export
-- **Delete** — delete your account via Profile → Settings → Delete Account (removes all Firestore data within 30 days)
+- **Delete** â€” delete your account via Profile â†’ Settings â†’ Delete Account (removes all Firestore data within 30 days)
-- **Opt out of analytics** — Profile → Settings → Privacy → toggle off Analytics
+- **Opt out of analytics** â€” Profile â†’ Settings â†’ Privacy â†’ toggle off Analytics
-- **Revoke notification access** — Android Settings → Apps → Special app access → Notification access → Zen
-- **Delete backups** — open Google Drive and delete the "Zen Backups" folder
+- **Delete backups** â€” open Google Drive and delete the "Zen Backups" folder
-- **Correct your data** — update your display name and profile via Profile → Edit
+- **Correct your data** â€” update your display name and profile via Profile â†’ Edit

 To exercise any right or make a data request, email **privacy@zenvytechno.com**.
 We will respond within 30 days.

 ### GDPR (European Union Users)
 If you are located in the EU or EEA, you have additional rights under the General Data Protection Regulation:

-- **Legal basis for processing:** We process your data on the basis of (a) contract performance — to provide the app's core functions; (b) legitimate interests — analytics to improve the app; and (c) consent — optional permissions (notifications, contacts, camera, AI insights)
+- **Legal basis for processing:** We process your data on the basis of (a) contract performance â€” to provide the app's core functions; (b) legitimate interests â€” analytics to improve the app; and (c) consent â€” optional permissions (contacts, camera, AI insights)
-- **Right to erasure** ("right to be forgotten") — request deletion of your data at any time
+- **Right to erasure** ("right to be forgotten") â€” request deletion of your data at any time
-- **Right to data portability** — request your data in a machine-readable format (use CSV export)
+- **Right to data portability** â€” request your data in a machine-readable format (use CSV export)
-- **Right to object** — object to processing based on legitimate interests
+- **Right to object** â€” object to processing based on legitimate interests
 - **International transfers:** Your data is processed on Google's servers, which may be located outside the EU.
 Google complies with the EU-US Data Privacy Framework and Standard Contractual Clauses

 To exercise GDPR rights, email privacy@zenvytechno.com with "GDPR Request" in the subject line.